 Before getting on the kayak at night, you may find yourself overwrought due to the darkness and the thought falling into the water.
 However, be rest assured that Kayakasia has the best local guides who are able to ensure your safety during the trip.
 They are all professionally certified kayak guides by the Singapore Canoe Federation.
 Kayakasia also claims that it is the only one that operates night kayaking trips with zero incidents.

 This feeling of uneasiness wears off once you get to see the trees covered with fireflies flickering harmoniously like Christmas trees.
 It was such a lovely experience witnessing this wonderful gift of nature.
 Please do not think twice and straight away put this kayak trip in your to-do list next time when you are in Bohol.

 Though we did not get to stay at Bohol Bee Farm, we did have the opportunity to have lunch at the restaurant.
-Bohol Bee Farm takes pride in their agricultural development to promote better and healthier life through creating more sustainable environment.
+Bohol Bee Farm takes pride in their agricultural development to promote a better and healthier life by creating a more sustainable environment.
 The farm gears towards encouraging and inspiring farmers to practice organic farming by avoiding costly fertilisers or harmful pesticides, offering these farmers basic composting and companion planting as alternatives.

 The Restaurant is located on a cliff, overlooking the sea and surrounded by herbs and vegetable gardens.
 It was quite a refreshing sight.
 The food was amazing too!
 And mind you, they are all organic!

 Besides organic healthy food, other dishes that intrigued us were the delightful flower salad and ice-cream, which complemented our lunch under the sun perfectly!